cotes2020/jekyll-theme-chirpy/_posts/2023-07-17-programme.md

       how they have become the state-of-the-art technology in the field of nlp.

 - **12:00 PM - 1:00 PM: Lunch Break**
+> Sandwich lunch and refreshments (tea, coffee, buiscuts, etc.) will be provided free of cost!
+{: .prompt-tip }

 - **1:00 PM - 4:00 PM: Coding Tutorial: Introduction to Transformer Models**